Utah Falconz

-The Utah Falconz are a women's American football team from Salt Lake City, Utah playing in the Women's National Football Conference.
-Founded in 2013, home games are played at the Cottonwood High School football field.
+The Utah Falconz are a women's American football team based in Salt Lake City, Utah, that competes in the Women's National Football Conference (WNFC) as a member of the Northwest Division.
+The team plays its home games at Judge Memorial Catholic High School.
+The current head coach is Rick Rasmussen.

+History

+The team was founded in 2013 by Hiroko Jolley who invested $40,000 of her own money into the project.

+Controversy

+In 2024 a Falconz assistant coach was charged with raping a player.

 Championships

 The Utah Falconz have been in the championship game for the past three years of the Independent Women's Football League, losing 41–37 to the Pittsburgh Passion in 2015, and winning back-to-back titles in 2016 and 2017.